ahurta92/cpp-cheatsheet/README.md

 +x                          // Unary plus (default)
 &x                          // Address of x
-*p                          // Contents of address p (*&x equals x) new T                       // Address of newly allocated T object new T(x, y)                 // Address of a T initialized with x, y new T[x]                    // Address of allocated n-element array of T delete p                    // Destroy and free object at address p delete[] p                  // Destroy and free array of objects at p (T) x                       // Convert x to T (obsolete, use .._cast<T>(x))
+*p                          // Contents of address p (*&x equals x)

 x * y                       // Multiply
 x / y                       // Divide (integers round toward 0)